wieka29/Soil-erosion-practical/README.md

 The Practical is accompanied by a general introduction into soil erosion and carbon modelling with land surface models.

 The input data to execute the model is provided by the input.zip file.

+Have a look at the Jupyter notebook Erosion_and_carbon_training.ipynb to see how the code and results looks like, and the steps that need to be followed to run the model.